saharshnag/credit-card-analysis/README.md

 	- Prepare and clean raw credit card datasets using SQL and Python.
 	- Analyze fraudulent transaction trends across time, geography, and customer profiles.
 	- Profile customer credit risk using demographic, financial, and repayment data.
+	- Segment customers using RFM modeling for loyalty and marketing strategies.
 	- Build a Power BI dashboard that supports business decision-making.
 	- Document findings for a portfolio-ready case study.